 Ron Durgin (Executive Director)

-For his day job, Ron manages the Nation’s largest commuter bicycle facility, the Santa Monica Bike Center.
-He is responsible for business development, financial management, daily operations and the delivery of products, programs and services that encourage locals and visitors alike to bicycle in Santa Monica.
+At his day job, Ron owns and operates bike shops located in Santa Monica and Culver City.
+He is responsible for business development, financial management, daily operations and the delivery of products, programs and services that encourage locals and visitors alike to bicycle for transportation and leisure.

-Prior to Sustainable Streets and the Santa Monica Bike Center, Ron spent over 20 years working in both nonprofit and for profit sectors honing his skills in fundraising, sales, product development, personnel management, business development, and business operations.
+Ron’s prior experience includes working in both nonprofit and for-profit sectors honing his skills in fundraising, sales, product development, personnel management, business development, and business operations.
 His past employment includes Fujifilm USA, Greenpeace USA, and Greenopia, Inc.

-Rachel Horn, B.A.
-Environmental Earth Sciences was born and raised in Los Angeles.
-She has never owned a car and always arrives sweaty.
-She has ridden more than 12,500 miles across the United States and Mexico sparking discussions about active transportation and menstrual health.
-She enjoys water coloring, dining at Chinese Restaurants with a "B" health code rating, and pushing limits.
-She volunteers at The Bikerowave weekly and is always scheming about the next bicycle direct action.
+Rachel Horn (she/her) was born and raised in Los Angeles, has never owned a car, and always arrives sweaty.
+She has ridden more than 12,500 miles across the United States and Mexico facilitating discussions about active transportation and menstrual health.
+When she's not volunteering at The Bikerowave or riding with the.mixed.race, she's working her day job in environmental health and safety and spending time with her family.
 LCI #4423

 Donald Strauss, PhD, M.F.A. is the founding chair of the Urban Sustainability Master of Arts program at Antioch University Los Angeles.
 The program launched in October 2010 with the intention of training practitioners and activists committed to working at the urban intersections of global environmental change and social, economic, and environmental justice.

-In 2004, Donald entered the Environmental Studies Doctoral Program at Antioch University New England, where he focused on narratives of individuals and groups in urban communities and their relationships to the natural, social and political ecosystems with which they interact.
-His most recent research is an examination the phenomenon of urban alternative bike culture in Los Angeles as an emergent property of an urban ecosystem.
-His recent dissertation, titled Ridazz, Wrenches, & Wonks: A Revolution on Two Wheels Rolls Into Los Angeles, is an examination of the spontaneous emergence of a bike culture that has played an unlikely role in the transformation of regional transportation policy and the cultural life of Los Angeles, California.
+In March 2015, Donald completed his work in the Environmental Studies program at Antioch University New England (AUNE), where he earned a PhD.
+His dissertation, titled Ridazz, Wrenches, & Wonks: A Revolution on Two Wheels Rolls Into Los Angeles, is an examination of the spontaneous emergence of a bike culture that has played an unlikely role in the transformation of regional transportation policy and the cultural life of Los Angeles, California.

 William McCarthy, Ph.D.
 (Secretary)

 Dr. McCarthy is an Adjunct Professor of Health Policy & Management, UCLA Fielding School of Public Health and an Adjunct Professor of Psychology, UCLA Department of Psychology.
-He has over 25 years experience in the public health sector, including developing and implementing state and national campaigns encouraging a tobacco free lifestyle, a physically active lifestyle and one featuring minimally processed fruits, vegetables and whole grains.
+He has over 40 years experience in the public health sector, including evaluating state and national health policies supportive of a tobacco-free lifestyle, a physically active lifestyle and one featuring a MyPlate-compliant Mesoamerican-heritage diet.
+He is particularly concerned to reduce health disparities in disadvantaged communities by improving access to environments and resources supportive of increased physical activity and healthy eating.
 Dr. McCarthy has considerable nonprofit experience as a former board member and officer of the American Cancer Society.

 Back to: About Us